nysynysy2/MEMGC/README.md

 tips: don't worry about the array, the MEMGC will automaticly detect whether the address is an array or not.

-3,now you can use the pointer just like a regular one, MEMGC will free the memory automaticly.
+3,now you can use the pointer just like a regular one, MEMGC will free the memory after.

 Sample: